gulp-cookery/gulp-chef/README.md

 However, if you have many tasks, there is a great chance that more than one task utilize a same recipe or plugin.
 And by default, task name is direct mapping to recipe name.
 Then how gulp-chef generate task names when name collision happens?
 It automaticly prefix task names with their parent's name, like this: "`make:scripts:concat`".

 In fact, you can turn this behavior on by default using "`exposeWithPrefix`" settings.
-The default setting is "`auto`".
-You can set to "`true`" to turn it on.
+The default setting is `"auto"`.
+You can set to `true` to turn it on.

 ``` javascript
 var ingredients = { ... };